-Have you ever heard that question as you’re setting up for a gig, or in polite conversation with the person who booked you?
+Have you ever heard that question as you’re setting up for a gig, or in polite conversation with a neighbor?

 “Or, you know, I mean, you must have another job too?”

-For those of us who perform full-time, we’ve gotten quite used to this one.
+For those of us who perform full-time, we’ve gotten quite used to these questions.

 And, of course, it’s an entirely well-meaning bit of conversation, often started by someone who doesn’t know a whole lot of professional entertainers or musicians.

 They’re really just trying to be friendly, making a bit of small talk with someone they assume they’ll have little else in common with.

 And because what they’re really thinking is “you couldn’t possibly make a living doing this, right?” – but they’ve stopped themselves because it sounds too blunt – what comes out instead is “so, is this all you do?”